Jakub-Kucinski/ai-music-generation/README.md

 - Essential Keys-sforzando-v9.6.sf2

 All sound fonts resulted in similar performance in terms of Meta's audiobox aesthetics, so I chose to use "Essential Keys-sforzando-v9.6.sf2" as it contains sound fonts for most common instruments (excluding drums).

+To run scripts that use sound fonts download the Essential Keys-sforzando-v9.6.sf2 soundfont and place it into sound_fonts folder.